 What does sustainable agriculture mean exactly?
 The general idea behind sustainable agriculture is that of using practices that produce products over the long term without degrading the environment or social fabric of the area.
 In application, it can mean slightly different things to different people.
-That is why certification programs, such as Rainforest Alliance Certification, have been developed using sustainability standards, such as those developed by the Sustainable Agriculture Network (SAN)- to make it easy for people to chose sustainable agriculture that is held to standards.
+That is why certification programs, such as Rainforest Alliance Certification, have been developed using sustainability standards, such as those developed by the Sustainable Agriculture Network (SAN).
+This makes it easy for people to chose sustainable agriculture that is held to standards.
 Looking for the Rainforest Alliance Certification Seal with the green frog makes it easy to spot sustainable agriculture on your grocery store aisles.

-Verde Tica Passionfruit Farm Smallholders
+Verde Tica Passion Fruit Farm Smallholders

 After the workshop, we were able to go back to one of the new passionfruit farmers’ acreage.
 There were two generations of farmers tending the family land.
 They were so proud to show us their farm.
-The younger generation was all smiles and even snapped some photos of my group which made me laugh- us taking pictures of each other seemed funny to me somehow.
+The younger generation was all smiles and even snapped some photos of my group which made me laugh.
+Us taking pictures of each other seemed funny to me somehow.